Cray-HPE/docs-csm/operations/boot_orchestration/View_the_Status_of_a_BOS_Session.md

 ### View the status for an individual category

 Direct calls to the API are needed to retrieve the status for an individual category.
-Support for the Cray CLI is not currently available.
+Support for the Cray CLI is not available.

 (`ncn-mw#`) The following command is used to view the status of a phase: